Holter Monitor (24hr Hour Heart Rhythm Monitor)

 Will it hurt?

-Some people may notice mild skin irritation from the electrodes, which usually settles quickly once they are removed.
+No. The Holter Monitor is not painful.
+Some people may notice mild skin irritation from the electrodes, which usually settles quickly once removed.

 -

-Can I sleep while wearing it?
+Can I sleep and exercise while wearing it?

 -